Shuhaib73/NLP_Emotion_Detection_Transformers/README.md

-# Emotion Detection Web Application: Advanced Insights into Textual Emotions 🎭✨
+# Emotion Detection Web Application: Fine-Tuned LLM [Bert] for Emotional Insights 🎭✨

 Welcome to the Emotion Detection Web App!
 Unlock the power of cutting-edge AI to detect and understand emotions from text.
 Designed for researchers, marketers, and data enthusiasts, this app leverages fine-tuned BERT-base models to deliver precise and nuanced emotion classification.
 Whether analyzing customer feedback or understanding user sentiments, this tool is your go-to for emotional insights. 🌟